phantie/inventing_a_better_compression_algorithm_for_a_specific_problem/README.md

 We see that a snake consists of connected points.

-If it were to go `Up` it would look like
+If it were to go `Up` it would look like:

 ```txt
     0 1 2 3 4 5 6